 A Fair, Independent B.C.
 Review for Kinder Morgan

-The on-going National Energy Board (NEB) assessment of the proposal to triple the capacity of the Kinder-Morgan pipeline through southern B.C. is fast losing whatever public confidence it may have had.
-Throughout the review the NEB has ruled overwhelmingly in favour of the company, allowing Kinder Morgan to keep safety plans secret and ignore thousands of serious questions.
-Respected interveners such as Marc Eliesen, Robyn Allan and Watershed Watch Salmon Society have quit in disgust.
+The on-going National Energy Board (NEB) assessment of the proposal to triple the capacity of the Kinder-Morgan pipeline through southern B.C. is losing whatever public confidence it may have had.
+Throughout the review the NEB has mostly ruled in favour of the company, not requiring Kinder Morgan to make safety plans public or answer serious questions from interveners.
+Respected interveners such as Marc Eliesen, Robyn Allan and Watershed Watch Salmon Society have quit.
 Impacted municipal governments have condemned it and even B.C.’s Premier and Environment Minister (and government lawyers) have complained about the difficulty they have in getting questions answered.
 First Nations are undertaking their own reviews and looking to court challenges.

 With no climate test, no examination of economic trade-offs, no public hearings and no cross-examination, half of British Columbians say they’re against Kinder Morgan’s proposal.

 The B.C. government set five conditions that any pipeline proposals have to meet before it will consider any of the potentially hundreds of permits requiring its approval before a pipeline can be built.
 B.C. has an opportunity in its final submission in early September 2015 to lay out the criteria for what it means to “meet the five conditions”, thereby laying the groundwork for establishing a made-in-BC review.